pism/pism/doc/sphinx/manual/modeling-subglacier.rst

-In this model ``tillwat`` also evolves by equation :eq:`eq-tillwatevolve`, but several additional parameters are used in determining how the transportable water ``bwat`` flows in the model; see Table :numref:`tab-hydrologyrouting`.
+In this model ``tillwat`` also evolves by equation :eq:`eq-tillwatevolve`, but several additional parameters are used in determining how the transportable water ``bwat`` flows in the model; see :numref:`tab-hydrologyrouting`.
 Specifically, the horizontal subglacial water flux is determined by a generalized Darcy flux relation :cite:`Clarke05`, :cite:`Schoofetal2012`